-Exclusive arrangements have been made with Tuition Management Systems for families who would like to make monthly payments.
-The monthly payment program is not a loan and carries no interest.
-A participation fee of \$40 per semester enables the payer to make five (5) equal payments to cover projected annual school costs.
-The first payment or the Fall semester is due July 5, but the program may be entered into later by including all previously due payments with the application fee.
-Life insurance which covers the unpaid contract amount is included at no additional cost.
+Exclusive arrangements have been made with Nelnet to offer a monthly payment plan option.
+The monthly payment program is not a loan and bears no interest.
+An enrollment fee of \$40 per semester enables the payer to make 4 or 5 equal payments to cover projected semester costs.
+The first payment for the Fall semester is due by July 10 (if electing 5 payments) or August 10 (if electing 4 payments), but the program may be entered into later by including all previously due payments with the enrollment fee.
+The first payment for the Spring semester is due by December 10 (if electing 5 payments) or January 10 (if electing 4 payments).
+Life insurance which covers the unpaid contract amount is included with this enrollment fee.

-The amount to be financed is determined by subtracting all financial aid (including campus work, if applied to account balance, and PLUS loans) from the total of tuition, fees, and room and board.
-Books and personal expenses may not be budgeted and must be paid for at the time they are incurred.
-Students may call Tuition Management Systems toll free at 1-800-722-4867 or contact via the web at www.umhb.afford.com to assist them in calculating their monthly payment requirement.
+The payment plan budget is determined by subtracting all financial aid (including scholarships, grants, campus work, if applied to account balance, and loans) from the total of tuition, fees, and room and board.
+Books, commuter meal plans and other personal expenses may not be budgeted and must be paid for at the time they are incurred.
+Students may call Nelnet toll free at 1-800-609-8056 or contact via the web at https://mycollegpaymentplan.com/umhb/ to assist in calculating monthly payment requirement.
 If a student is dropped from the monthly payment plan due to nonpayment, the balance owed on the student's account will become due immediately.

-UMHB will not release transcripts until all accounts have been settled.
+UMHB will not release transcripts until all accounts have been settled and paid in full.
 The University also reserves the right to withhold a student's access to campus services, including MyCampus, MyCourses and UMHB email, and to restrict a student's participation in university events, including commencement, for failure to make complete payment of a student account.
-UMHB may additionally withdraw a student for failure by the student to demonstrate proper responsibility in the handling of financial matters as related to the University.
+Additionally, UMHB may administratively withdraw a student for failure to demonstrate proper responsibility in the handling of financial matters as related to the University.